 We'll have honest conversations about personal issues.
-To get the most from coaching, employees will need to commit to the sessions and the process.
-We'll discuss what career goals they want to achieve, their strengths and weaknesses, obstacles that hinder them and how they can overcome them.
+To get the most from coaching, employees will need to commit to the coaching process and sessions.
+We'll discuss what career goals they want to achieve, their strengths and weaknesses, obstacles that currently hinder them (e.g. stress, anxiety or depression) and how they can overcome them.

 Everything said and written between the employee and I is kept confidential and is stored securely.
 This is essential to build trust.
 Paper files are kept securely and digital files and communications are securely encrypted.
 I have a non-disclosure agreement available to protect the confidentiality of your organisation.

 In the Thriving at Work report commissioned by the UK Government, researchers Deloitte suggested that for every £1 employers invest in mental health interventions, £1.50 - £9 could be generated as a result.

 The cost of poor mental health to the UK economy is £99bn.